seemoo-lab/internalblue/doc/publications.md

   Easterhegg was canceled, but we streamed via DiVOC.
 The recordings for the talks about [Random Number Generators](https://media.ccc.de/v/DiVOC-6-finding_eastereggs_in_broadcom_s_bluetooth_random_number_generator) and [Frankenstein](https://media.ccc.de/v/DiVOC-7-no_poc_no_fix_a_sad_story_about_bluetooth_security) are online.

+* **WiSec Paper** (07/2020)

+  We looked into Apple's Bluetooth ecosystem, especially MagicPairing, which secures AirPods.
+  For more details, read our paper [MagicPairing: Apple's Take on Securing Bluetooth Peripherals](https://arxiv.org/abs/2005.07255).